 What are you – or your company – doing to maximize every touchpoint?

-It’s that time of year again – the time when men scurry last minute to find that perfect Valentines day gift.
+It’s that time of year again – the time when men scurry at the last minute to find that perfect Valentine’s day gift.
 No need to worry, we have you covered.
 Well, our clients have you covered with engaging and inspiring digital catalogs filled with great ideas for Valentines Day gifts.
 Take a look below at some of our favorites:

-Nothing says, “I love you” like a nice bouquet of…balloons?
-It’s unique and it sends just the right message, just like this digital catalog.
+Nothing says, “I love you” like a nice bouquet of…balloons.
+It’s unique and it sends just the right message, precisely like this digital catalog.
 With hundreds of balloon options and combinations, Anagram Balloons has provided a clean, clear and inspiring selection of balloons specific to Valentine’s Day.
-Download specific pages, email to yourself or a friend, and zoom capabilities allow you to act quickly and effectively with your purchase.
+Download specific pages, or email them to yourself or a friend.
+Zoom capabilities allow you to act quickly and effectively with your purchase.

-Figis has been offering distinctive candy gift packages since 1944, and more recently through their digital catatlogs.
+Figis has been offering distinctive candy gift packages since 1944, and more recently through their digital catalogs.
 See something you like?
-Hover over the image with your mouse (if you’re on your desktop) or tap the image with your finger (if you’re on your phone or tablet), and get brought right to that products’ description page to make your purchase.
-And if you feel the need to share, click the ‘Share’ button in their top toolbar and share ideas with friends and family.
+Hover over the image with your mouse (if you’re on your desktop) or tap the image with your finger (if you’re on your phone or tablet), and get brought right to that product’s description page to make your purchase.
+If you feel the need to share, click the ‘Share’ button in their top toolbar and share ideas with friends and family.

-No matter what gift or gifts you choose, the ability to get the perfect gift quicker and easier than ever before is right at your fingertips…literally.
+No matter what gift or gifts you choose, the ability to get the perfect gift more quickly and easily than ever before is right at your fingertips…literally.
 With the ever-growing use of digital catalogs, brands are making it easier to find those last minute gifts.